 - MODIFY commands must be passed to zFS through z/OS UNIX.
 Use the form

 MODIFY OMVS,pfs=zfs,cmd.
-For more information, see Passing a MODIFY command string to a physical file system (PFS) through a logical file system (LFS) in z/OS MVS System Commands.
+For more information, see the section on passing a MODIFY command string to a physical file system (PFS) through a logical file system (LFS) in z/OS MVS System Commands.
 This form of the MODIFY command can be used whether zFS is in its own address space or in the OMVS address space.Note: When zFS is running in the OMVS address space, any zFS MODIFY commands that are issued through an automated process or system automation must be changed to accommodate the new command format.

 - The CANCEL ZFS command is not available.

-- When the IOEFSPRM configuration file location is defined by the IOEZPRM DD card, it must be placed in the OMVS PROC.
+- When the IOEFSPRM configuration file location is defined by the IOEZPRM DD card, it will need to be placed in the OMVS PROC.
 For more information, see The zFS configuration options file (IOEPRMxx or IOEFSPRM).

 - zFS will run under the OMVS user ID instead of the zFS user ID (DFS).

 - You can determine if zFS is in its own address space by issuing D OMVS,PFS.
 If the output shows an ASNAME value, zFS is running as a colony address space.
 Otherwise, the lack of an ASNAME value means that zFS is running in the OMVS address space.